Homogeneous projective varieties with semi-continuous rank function: Introduction

 In Section~\ref{SprT}, we present a plan of our proof of Theorem~\ref{Tkltame}, the main theorem of our article.
 Essentially, this proof is a compilation of Propositions~\ref{Lh3},~\ref{Llist} and Theorems~\ref{Pftamecl} and~\ref{Pftameex}.
 We prove Propositions~\ref{Lh3},~\ref{Llist} in Section~\ref{Sgm}.
 We prove Theorems~\ref{Pftamecl},~\ref{Pftameex} in Section~\ref{Sfrepcl} and~\ref{Sfrepex} respectively.

-In Section~\ref{SSrls}, we prove a strong necessary condition for tameness of a representation in terms of its choppings, formulated in Proposition~\ref{Predl}.
+In Section~\ref{SSrls}, we prove a strong necessary condition for rs-continuity of a representation in terms of its choppings.
+This is formulated in Proposition~\ref{Predl}.

 The main statement of Section~\ref{Sfrepcl} is Theorem~\ref{Pftamecl}.
-In this theorem we find out which fundamental representations of classical groups are tame and which are wild.
-This is done in the following way: for fundamental modules
+In this theorem we find out which fundamental representations of classical groups are rs-continuous and which are r-discontinuous.
+This is done in the following way: for the fundamental modules

-we check wildness/tameness in a straightforward way.
-From these data we deduce wildness of all other modules using the notion of chopping.
+we check rs-continuity/r-discontinuity in a straightforward way.
+From these data we deduce r-discontinuity of all other modules using the notion of chopping.

 The main statement of Section~\ref{Sfrepex} is Theorem~\ref{Pftameex}.
-In this theorem we find out which fundamental representations of exceptional groups are tame and which are wild.
-This is done via case by case checking of 27 fundamental representations of 5 exceptional Lie algebras.
-For any such a representation we find some arguments by which it is wild/tame.
-For most of the representations the arguments are quite short, but for three representations: we are able to find only quite long arguments presented in the corresponding subsections.
+In this theorem we find out which fundamental representations of exceptional groups are rs-continuous and which are r-discontinuous.
+This is done via case by case checking of the 27 fundamental representations of the 5 exceptional Lie algebras.
+For any such representation we find some arguments by which it is r-discontinuous/rs-continuous.
+For most of the representations the arguments are quite short, using chopping or a reference, but for three representations: we are able to find only relatively long arguments presented in the corresponding subsections.